ApeWorX/ape/docs/userguides/accounts.md

 Ape will then prompt you for a passphrase which you will need to enter twice to confirm.

 After entering the passphrase Ape will then show you your new account address, HDPath, and account alias.

-If you want to use custom HDPath you can use the `--hd-path` option:
+If you want to use a custom HDPath, use the `--hd-path` option:

 ```bash
 ape accounts generate <ALIAS> --hd-path <HDPATH>